 Over at Kia Motors, the Imagine based model is gearing up for a launch in 2021.
 To adopt the unique design mix of a sedan and an SUV, the Kia CV (codename) will be offering Porsche Taycan level performance in its top-spec variant with a driving range of 500 km.
 The company is believed to be developing a compact EV to compete with the Citroen Ami in the quadricycle segment.

-In April 2019, Hyundai unveiled ‘Strategy 2025’, to sell 670,000 electric vehicles annually and become one of the world’s top three manufacturers of battery and fuel cell EVs by 2025.
+In December 2019, Hyundai unveiled ‘Strategy 2025’, to sell 670,000 electric vehicles annually and become one of the world’s top three manufacturers of battery and fuel cell EVs by 2025.
 The company has decided to invest KRW 61.1 trillion (USD 52 billion) between 2020 and 2025 for research and development (R&D) and further exploration of future technologies.

 Hyundai to introduce an affordable electric car in India in 2022

 Hyundai has already stated that it is looking to take the electric route for most models in India by 2035.
 In July 2019, Hyundai Kona EV was launched as the first step through 15 dealerships and in 11 cities across the country.
 The company is looking to optimize production capacity in India to include the EV plan.
 India will also act as Hyundai’s regional headquarters to make smart electric vehicles for emerging markets.

 The first affordable Hyundai electric car for India is to be based on the upcoming micro SUV and launch in the second half of 2022.